aieditor-team/AiEditor/docs/index.md

 <h1>Collaboration</h1>

-Collaboration allows multiple users to work on the same document at the same time, Team members can see other people's input and changes in real time.
+Allows multiple users to work on the same document at the same time. <br/>
+You can see other people's input and changes in real time.

 It is suitable for software development, marketing, legal document review, project management, teaching, news reporting, medical research and other scenarios.